 The board partners with public and private landholders following stringent safety measures and best-practice methods (National code of practice for the humane shooting of kangaroos and wallabies for non-commercial purposes and the National Code of Practice for the Humane Shooting of Kangaroos and Wallabies for Commercial Purposes), to help reduce western grey kangaroo impacts to acceptable levels.

-You can read more about the issue and the how the board manages western grey kangaroos here.
+You can read more about the issue and the how the board manages western grey kangaroos in this media release.

 Reduction of grazing pressure can have successive benefits for ecosystem health and farm productivity.